pymupdf/PyMuPDF/docs/textwriter.rst

 *(New in v1.16.18)*

 This class represents a MuPDF *text* object.
-The basic idea is to **decouple text preparation and text output** to PDF pages.
+The basic idea is to **decouple (1) text preparation, and (2) text output** to PDF pages.

 A text writer stores any number of text pieces ("spans") together with their positions and individual font information.
-The output of the text content may happen repeatedly to any PDF page with a compatible page size.
+The output of the writer's content may happen repeatedly to any PDF page with a compatible page size.

 A text writer is an elegant alternative to methods :meth:`Page.insertText` and friends: